 - 200 g hot smoked salmon

 - Remove hot smoked salmon from packaging.
-Remove skin and pull apart the salmon flesh into a bowl.
+Remove skin and pull apart the salmon flesh into a mixing bowl.
 Set aside for assembly.

 - Rinse and finely chop parsley.

-- Remove eggs and place into a bowl of cold water to stop the eggs from cooking.
+- Remove eggs and place into a mixing bowl of cold water to stop the eggs from cooking.